Photonews Logo Photonews logo

 SHARE

-India’s Central Bureau of Investigation (CBI) said on Monday it would drop a coal scam case against billionaire Kumar Mangalam Birla and a former top bureaucrat that surfaced in 2012 after a government auditor’s report.
+India’s Central Bureau of Investigation (CBI) said it would drop a coal scam case against billionaire Kumar Mangalam Birla and a former top bureaucrat that surfaced in 2012 after a government auditor’s report.

-“Obviously if a closure report is being filed there’s no criminality (on the part of Birla and Parakh),” she said.
+“Obviously, if a closure report is being filed, there’s no criminality (on the part of Birla and Parakh),” she said.

 India’s federal auditor had alleged that the government’s under-priced sale of coal blocks may have cost the exchequer revenues of $33 billion, although industry watchers and the previous government had cast doubts on the figure.